jpabadir/pace-c/documentation/peer-testing-2/peer-testing-report.md

 ## List of Issues Discovered and Their Priority - Everyone

 #### High

 - Server sometimes accidentally shut down for unexpected reason.
 - Mentor user should not have to logout and login to update their suggested mentees
 - Modify the wording of the 'Availability' field so that it's clearer to the user that they should provide a link.
+- There is an infinite loop somewhere in the code that causes the DB to get filled with wrong data and the front-end to crash.
+-

 #### Medium

 - Illustration for avaliability field should be more specific. (contain a picture of an example link in the hint)
 - The purpose of mentee form tab and view mentor form tab should be clarified.
 - The name of tabs for viewing mentee and mentor forms are not consistent.
 - The page is not routed after finishing filling AdminForm.
+- After signing up as a mentor, we are routed to an empty page.

 #### Low

 - One of the people testing said it would be nice to let mentees add a picture of themself on their suggested/accepted mentee card
 - Need an extra tab for mentors to view the history of their declined mentee.
 - It might be useful to have the user's type displayed on the page when they're logged in (i.e explicitly stating whether the user is an Admin or Mentor).
 - On the 'Mentor Tutorial' page, it could be nice to have screenshots to visualize how to interact with the system as a mentor, rather than just descriptive text.
+- In mentor tutorial, should have a button underneath each category to take the user to the right tab.

 ## Quantitative Data - JP

 **To be completed after the peer testing sessions**

 ### Testimonials from the Participants to Explain the Graph - Everyone

 **To be completed after the peer testing sessions**

 - After finishing filling AdminForm and verfying new account, user was confused for what to do next because the page remained on 'verification email has been sent'.
 - User tried to fill the sample forms of mentor and mentee as an admin, which should not happen.
 - "what about google.com" a user said when he noticed that he needed to enter a URL in the availability field, which indicates that using a tooltip to hint to users is not specific enough.
 - "How can I accept mentees" user said when he logged in as a mentor for the first time.
 The suggested mentees were not updated yet when he clicked on the 'suggested mentee' tab.